LinkdropHQ/linkdrop-unlock/packages/sdk/README.md

   - linkdropMasterAddress - Linkdrop master address
   - factoryAddress - Linkdrop factory contract address

+You can use the factory contract deployed on Mainnet, Rinkeby and Goerli at 0xBa051891B752ecE3670671812486fe8dd34CC1c8

 - Optional params:
-  - chain - Chain name, Currently supported chains are ‘mainnet’, ‘rinkeby’, ‘ropsten’ and ’goerli’.
-Will use ‘rinkeby’ by default
+  - chain - Chain name, Currently supported chains are 'mainnet', 'rinkeby' and 'goerli'.
+Will use 'mainnet' by default
   - jsonRpcUrl - JSON RPC URL to Ethereum node.
 Will use `${chain}.infura.io` by default
   - apiHost - Linkdrop Relayer Service API host.
 Will use `${chain}.linkdrop.io` by default
   - claimHost - Claiming page url host.
 Will use `claim.linkdrop.io` by default

-You can deploy your own Linkdrop factory contract or use ours deployed on Mainnet, Rinkeby and Goerli networks at `0xBa051891B752ecE3670671812486fe8dd34CC1c8`
+With the SDK initialized you now need to take the following steps to distribute claimable linkdrops:

 ### Precompute proxy address